FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 8. What Holds Up, What Has Aged

-And the book underweights multimedia — most modern Customer Stories live as 30-second Loom clips or Gong call snippets, not as written case studies.
-A 2027 reader should pair *Stories That Stick* with Hall's follow-up Choose Your Story, Change Your Life (2022) and with Paul Smith's Sell with a Story (2017) for the sales-floor application layer.
+What has aged.
+A few of the book's consumer-brand examples lean on market positions that have since shifted.
+It predates the short-form, 15-second-hook discipline of today's social platforms, so the build-a-vivid-scene advice sometimes needs to be compressed harder for cold outbound.
+And it underweights multimedia — most modern Customer Stories now live as 30-second Loom clips or Gong call snippets, not written case studies.
+A 2026 reader should pair *Stories That Stick* with Hall's follow-up Choose Your Story, Change Your Life (2022) and with Paul Smith's Sell with a Story (2017) for the sales-floor application layer.

 FAQ

 What are the 4 Essential Business Stories?
-Value (closes the sales gap), Founder (closes the differentiation gap), Purpose (closes the team-alignment gap), Customer (closes the proof gap).
+Value (closes the sales gap), Founder (closes the differentiation gap), Purpose (closes the team-alignment gap), and Customer (closes the proof gap).
 Hall argues every business needs all four, kept fresh in a Story Bank.

 Bottom Line